 The eyewear industry is one of many to be struck by supply chain issues in early 2020.
 Since our partners in Italy and China were under strain, we needed additional production support to keep up with demand.

 We’re lucky that one of our Chinese partners has expanded its production to Cambodia, meaning we can keep making glasses to trusted standards.
 A bonus: This contemporary facility operates with sustainable manufacturing at its core.
 Its sloped roof is designed to collect solar energy, as well as draining rainwater into a pool that can hold 180k gallons of recycled water — enough to keep production running for 4 months.

-As with each new production relationship, we followed thorough auditing processes to ensure the factory conforms to globally recognised standards included in our Code of Conduct.
+As with each new production relationship, we followed thorough auditing processes to ensure the factory conforms to globally recognised standards included in our Supplier Code of Conduct.